Drewlove/green-dragons-api/README.md

 5. Verify HTTP requests on local machine by opening browser and typing http://localhost:9000/articles, http://localhost:9000/users results should be presented in JSON format

-### IV.
-Deploy API to Heroku and Set API Token
-1. When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-*This will make a new git remote called "heroku"
-2. Deploy to heroku with `git push heroku master`
-3. Generate a new UUID (https://www.uuidgenerator.net/) to use as your production API key and copy it.
-Now we can set it in Heroku using the following command: `heroku config:set API_TOKEN=paste-your-token-here`
-4. Test that the API Key works in Postman, by entering `https://NAME-OF-APP-HERE.herokuapp.com/test`, and change the Headers to include: Key: `Authorization`, Value `Bearer UUID-Random-Text-Random-Numbers`
-5. You can view the API Key on the heroku website, click on the name of your heroku app, go to settings, scroll down to Config Vars

 ### V. Provision, Deploy and Migrate Database to Heroku
 1. Provision the database, type `heroku addons:create heroku-postgresql:hobby-dev`.